18F/methods/CONTRIBUTING.md

 - **Files:** anything with helpful information about the issue
 - **To dos:** if your issue is an enhancement, a list of improvements or steps to help us meet the goal of the enhancement

-### Labels

-In addition to standard labels (`bug`, `question`, etc.) we have created a few labels unique to Methods.
-Use them on both pull requests and issues.

-- `copy edit` denotes changes to language, which tells us we need to make the change twice: in the digital version and on the printable method cards.
-- `new method` tells us you are submitting a design research method that we don’t currently describe.
-- `print cards` is for design changes to the printable cards that may require a bit more time from an 18F visual designer to address.

 ### Before you submit content edits